Nekonyx/next-auth-steam/README.md

 - ✨ Request parameter is optional in majority of the cases, although this is required when utilized with `NextAuth`.
 Therefore for `NextAuth()` you should pass it by default.
 However on `useSession` or `getServerSession` is optional.
 - 🛠️ Simplified implementation for `getServerSession`.
 - 🔥 Examples and usage patterns to get you started in no time!
+- `onUserInfoRequest` a simple method that you can have access to the context, plus keeping your api key secure, why?
+We value your security.
+These keys shouldn't be just passed when is not needed.

 ## 📦 Install